tarantool/metrics/doc/monitoring/getting_started.rst

     ]

 ..  _monitoring-getting_started-warning:

 Warning
 ~~~~~~~

-You might want to add your own metric.
-The module allows this, but there are nuances when working with
+The module allows to add your own metrics, but there are nuances when working with
 specific tools.

 When adding your custom metric, it's important to ensure that the number of label value combinations is
 kept to a minimum.
 Otherwise, combinatorial explosion may happen in the timeseries database with metrics values
 stored.
 Examples of data labels:

-- Labels in Prometheus.
+*   Labels in Prometheus
-- Tags in InfluxDB.
+*   Tags in InfluxDB

 For example, if your company uses InfluxDB for metric collection, you could potentially disrupt the entire
 monitoring setup, both for your application and for all other systems within the company.
 As a result,